mRNA Processing in Eukaryotes

 1. 5′ Capping

 The 5′ capping process is the first modification applied to the newly transcribed pre-mRNA.
-This process involves the addition of a 7-methylguanosine (m7G) cap to the 5′ end of the RNA molecule.
-The capping process occurs co-transcriptionally, meaning it begins shortly after the start of transcription when the RNA chain is about 20-30 nucleotides long.
+A 7-methylguanosine (m7G) cap is added to the 5′ end of the RNA molecule as part of this process.
+The capping process occurs co-transcriptionally.
+It begins shortly after the start of transcription.
+This happens when the RNA chain is about 20-30 nucleotides long.

 The 5′ capping process involves three main enzymatic steps:

 The resulting structure is often referred to as a “cap-0” structure.
-In some cases, additional methylations can occur on the first and second nucleotides of the RNA, leading to “cap-1” and “cap-2” structures, respectively.
+In some cases, additional methylations can occur on the first nucleotide of the RNA.
+This leads to a “cap-1” structure.
+Further methylation on the second nucleotide results in a “cap-2” structure.

 Functions of the 5′ cap:

-- Nuclear export: The cap is recognized by export factors, facilitating the transport of mature mRNA to the cytoplasm.
+3. Nuclear export: Export factors recognize the cap, facilitating the transport of mature mRNA to the cytoplasm.

-The importance of the 5′ cap is underscored by its conservation across eukaryotes and its crucial role in multiple steps of mRNA metabolism.
+The importance of the 5′ cap is underscored by its conservation across eukaryotes.
+It plays a crucial role in multiple steps of mRNA metabolism.

 2. Splicing

-Splicing is a critical step in mRNA processing that involves the removal of non-coding sequences (introns) and the joining of coding sequences (exons).
+Splicing is an important part of processing mRNA; it gets rid of non-coding sequences (introns) and joins coding sequences (exons).
 This process is carried out by a large ribonucleoprotein complex called the spliceosome.

 The splicing process occurs in several steps:

-- First reaction: The 5′ splice site is cleaved, and the 5′ end of the intron forms a lariat structure.
+• First reaction: The 5′ splice site cleaves, forming a lariat structure at the 5′ end of the intron.

-- Release of the spliced mRNA and disassembly of the spliceosome.
+4. The process involves the release of the spliced mRNA and the disassembly of the spliceosome.

 The splicing reaction can be represented by the following chemical equation: